highamm/compr/README.md

                      ref_player = "Milos Raonic")
 ```

-Feel free to explore and leverage the comprjames package to enhance your paired competition modeling in `R`.
+Feel free to explore and leverage the compr package to enhance your paired competition modeling in `R`.
 For detailed information and usage examples, refer to the package documentation.